overlast/msgpack-rpc-c/README.md

 ### Execute a client sample code

-In this case, MessagePack RPC server is running on 127.0.0.1:9090.
+In this case, you should run MessagePack RPC server on 127.0.0.1:9090.

     $ LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib ./c_test_client